 1. Members may obtain forms from the EPT web site.

 2. Essays, minilectures and abstracts can be submitted via email or as hard copies.

 3. Portfolios, where required, should contain adequate descriptions of content, indexed and tabbed.
 Exhibits should be mounted, where feasible, or otherwise prepared for examination and evaluation.
 Originals should be used when possible, but accurate reproductions or facsimiles will be accepted.

 4. Awards are limited to members of the honor society who are in good standing as validated by the International Office.

 5. Applicants, competitors, or chapters must assure postage and shipping costs, but will be returned at the honor society's expense.

-January 10 - Applications from members-at-large, chapters and members must be received in International office.
+January 10th - Applications from members-at-large, chapters and members must be received in the International office.